AdobeDocs/commerce-admin.en/help/page-builder/2-blocks.md

 ---
-title: '[!DNL Page Builder] Walkthrough Part 2: Blocks'
+title: '[!DNL Page Builder] Walkthrough part 2: blocks'
 description: Learn the difference between simple blocks and dynamic blocks when using [!DNL Page Builder].
 exl-id: 864a3078-8cb3-4add-bdb7-14189aba535e
 feature: Page Builder, Page Content
 ---
-# Walkthrough Part 2: Blocks
+# [!DNL Page Builder] Walkthrough part 2: blocks

 The following exercise illustrates the difference between [simple blocks](../content-design/blocks.md) and [dynamic blocks](dynamic-block.md), and how to use [!DNL Page Builder] to create each type of block.